-Former MSPB Vice Chair Jessica Parks Leads KPWH’s MSPB Practice Section
+Former MSPB Vice Chair Jessica Parks Leads KPWW’s MSPB Practice Section

-Federal Lawyers and Judges Hire KPWH for Their Own Cases
+Federal Lawyers and Judges Hire KPWW for Their Own Cases

-Kator, Parks, Weiser & Harris, PLLC, has represented MSPB and EEOC Administrative Judges and staff members, federal Administrative Law Judges, and Civil Rights and EEO Office officials in cases and MSPB appeals.
-Staff attorneys from numerous federal agencies have chosen KPWH to represent them in their own MSPB appeals.
-People involved in the federal civil service system know to turn to KPWH to protect their federal careers.
+Kator, Parks, Weiser & Wright, PLLC, has represented MSPB and EEOC Administrative Judges and staff members, federal Administrative Law Judges, and Civil Rights and EEO Office officials in cases and MSPB appeals.
+Staff attorneys from numerous federal agencies have chosen KPWW to represent them in their own MSPB appeals.
+People involved in the federal civil service system know to turn to KPWW to protect their federal careers.

 The MSPB considers cases regarding many aspects of employment, including disciplinary actions, whistleblower retaliation, performance-related actions, retirement decisions, and cases involving veterans’ rights under the Uniformed Services Employment and Reemployment Rights Act (USERRA) and the Veterans Employment Opportunities Act (VEOA).
 We represent employees nationwide who are faced with adverse actions, in their appeals to MSPB administrative judges, and before the entire Board.
 In addition, we represent employees in petitions for review of unfavorable MSPB decisions to the United States Court of Appeals for the Federal Circuit.